Finance Empirical PhD Course

-Advanced PhD course presented by Frank Finn Professor of Finance Tom Smith at The University of Queensland Business School.
+Advanced PhD course presented by Tom Smith .

 Tom’s research interests are in the areas of Environmental Finance; Asset Pricing Theory and Tests; Design of Markets - Market Microstructure; and Derivatives.
 His articles have appeared in leading journals including the Journal of Financial Economics, Journal of Finance, Review of Financial Studies, Journal of Financial and Quantitative Analysis, Journal of Business, Journal of Law and Economics, Journal of Accounting Research.
 Tom is particularly proud of all of his PhD students and the fact that they have more than 50 tier 1 publications in the Journal of Finance, Journal of Financial Economics, Review of Financial Studies, Journal of Financial and Quantitative Analysis and Journal of Business.
 Tom’s students credit the PhD course work in Finance Theory and Finance Empirical as providing a great base for their research careers.

 2018 COURSE DATES AND TIMES

 This course is curently offered externally and interstate, so please direct all enquiries to Professor Tom Smith - firstname.lastname@example.org

 It would be a good idea to brush up on their matrix algebra and calculus.

 A useful reference book here is Chiang, Alpha C. "Fundamental Methods of Mathematical Economics" McGraw Hill 2004 Other course readings can be downloaded from this webpage (see bottom of page for full list of files).